1 What is science?

 Another example of Pettenkofer’s thinking is the breathing wall.
 Figure 1.1 (B) shows the experimental setup.
 Pettenkofer sealed off his office.
 He sealed the doors and windows with glue.
 From his point of view, the room was perfectly contained.
 Then, he measured the airflow inside the room.
 The room’s pressure stayed constant while an influx could be measured.
 Therefore, Pettenkofer concluded that air could pass through the walls’ pores.
 Thus, the breathing wall model was born.
 However, it has been suggested that Pettenkofer might have forgotten to seal a chimney, or that the wooden floor and ceiling might have been leaking.

 Now, we will learn about the philosophy of science.
 We will use Pettenkofer as an example.
 We will meet other people with strange ideas later on.
 Strange ideas are also science.
 It’s thinking outside the box.
 From a philosophical point of view, who was Pettenkofer?
 He was a positivist.
 This is a specific philosophical approach to acquiring knowledge.
 Positivists only believe in what can be seen or observed.
 If you wear glasses, you may notice a slight flaw in the argument about what is and isn’t observable while reading this book.
-Now, let’s take a closer look at the concepts of empiricism to logical positivism.

 How does the human mind learn?
 How do we gather information?
 Humans are born in a blank state.
 No ideas are implanted in the brain; only instincts guide the infant through the first weeks and months.
 Shortly after, the infant begins to learn through the senses.
 This is mostly true and forms the basis of empiricism.
 I will not focus on human development.
 Therefore, we will only focus on the origin of empiricism as a basis for generating knowledge.
 The idea of empiricism is simple and appealing.
 In my experience, common sense often begins with empiricism to gather knowledge.
 Therefore, we will start with this simple idea and explain its history.